ARLunan/MockTurtleBotC1-Robot/ROBOT_INSTALLATION_ROBOT_MTBC1.md

-# Manual installation of MockTurtleBotC1-Robot packages on Robot computer
+# Manual installation of MockTurtleBotC1-Robot packages on Robot Computer
 Refer to separate Manual Installation of MockTurtleBotC1-Desktop on Desktop computer

-Note: This Procedure installs all base, bringup, description and navigation packages   on the Robot Sinble Board (SBC) Computer (RaspBerry Pi) that does not necessarily require a connected monitor, though any robot, SLAM & Nav Visualization functions should be done on the Remote Desktop Computer.
+Note: This Procedure installs all base, bringup, description and navigation packages on the Robot Single Board (SBC) Computer (RaspBerry Pi) that does not necessarily require a connected monitor, though any robot, SLAM & Nav Visualization functions should be done on the Remote Desktop Computer.
+These procedures can be done directly on the Robot Computer running Ubuntu 22.04 Desktop with a connecte dMonitor, Keyboard & Mouse, or froma Ubuntu Desktop with a SSH remote connnection.

 1. Install specfic functional Packages from ROS 2 and MockTurtleBotC1-ROBOT Github Repository into the workspace. e.g. mtbc1_ws